-After students are admitted to the program the dean for academic administration assigns them to advisers in their declared area of interest.
-The student and the adviser will work out an appropriate program, subject to the approval of the director.
+After students are admitted to the program in their declared area of interest, an adviser works out an appropriate program.
 All programs must include a minimum of nine courses, half of which must be taken in courses numbered 500 or above.
-The program must be completed within six years with a cumulative average of at least B (3.0 on a scale of 4.0) and only courses with grades of C+(2.3) or higher will be applied.
-Any student receiving a grade lower than C+ in any course is placed on probation.
+The program must be completed within six years from the date of admission with a cumulative average of at least B (3.0 on a scale of 4.0) and only courses with grades of C+ (2.3) or higher will be applied to the requirement of the degree.

 The minimum requirements are:

 - 1. Context of Education: Two courses are required.
 At least one course must be from those approved in psychology or sociology and education (Education 512, 513, 535, Sociology 501) and one must be from approved courses in history or philosophy and education (Education 510, 581, and Philosophy 501). - 2.
 Concentration: At least three courses must be completed in an approved group or departmental concentration.
-Programs of concentration have been developed in art, biblical and religious studies, English, history, mathematics, music, fine arts, language arts, learning disabilities, reading, school administration, social studies, and science studies.
-Additional programs and courses are under consideration.
-Courses designated with an asterisk and those numbered 500 or higher may be applied to M.A.T. programs. - 3.
+Programs of concentration are available in art, biblical and religion studies, English, history, mathematics, music, fine arts, language arts, learning disabilities (leading to state teacher endorsement), and science studies. - 3.
 Methods and Materials: A course in curriculum must be completed in an area appropriate to the student's need and concentration. - 4.
-Project: The student must complete a half or full course project which is planned to synthesize his graduate experiences. - 5.
-Electives: A student must complete additional courses from the categories above or from elective courses to satisfy the nine-course requirement.
+Project: Students must complete a graduate project which is planned to synthesize their graduate experiences.
+The project proposal and the final form of the project must be approved by the project supervisor, the student's MAT adviser, and the Dean for Academic Administration. - 5.
+Electives: Students must complete additional courses from the categories above or from elective courses to satisfy the nine-course requirement.